TripleTen Academic Catalog

 • Posting to the course discussion board substantive comments relevant to the subject;

-• Applied effort on the module/sprint content, concepts, practice materials & project;
+• Applied effort on the sprint content, concepts, practice materials, and project;

 Each program is comprised of modules of instruction, and each module contains "sprints" – 1, 2 or 3-week long topics of instruction consisting of theory, practice, and final sprint project.
 Each sprint is unlocked according to the predefined schedule of the course as well as student progress.
 Students will have access to the next sprint’s theory and practice material as soon as they have submitted their project for the preceding sprint, however students will not be able to begin work on that sprint’s project until the previously submitted project has been accepted with passing marks.

-If students have not submitted their project for the sprint by the time that sprint is scheduled to complete, a student can take advantage of an extension week(s), which students can use to prolong the sprint length if they need more time.
+If students have not submitted their project for the sprint by the time that sprint is scheduled to complete, a student can take advantage of an extension, which students can use to prolong the sprint length if they need more time.

 Each program has a limited number of such extension weeks, and this number varies based on the program length and difficulty.

 Students may request up to 3 hours of individualized tutoring per week.
 Requests for 1-on-1 tutoring beyond 3 hours in a week may be denied.
 If a student does not cancel their scheduled tutoring at least 24 hours in advance, the session will be counted toward their weekly cap.
-Group events and meetings with individual Success Managers do not count towards this cap.
+Group events and meetings with individual Learning Coaches do not count towards this cap.

 Academic Probation and Dismissal Policies

-TripleTen may suspend students’ participation in the programs under one or several the following circumstances:
+TripleTen may suspend a student’s participation in the programs under one or more of the following circumstances:

-(a) if a student fails to pay its tuition fees or TripleTen is unable to process the payment;
+(a) if a student fails to pay their tuition fees or TripleTen is unable to process the payment;

 (b) if a student breaches TripleTen Terms of Use or violates any policy in this catalog and/or the Code of Conduct;